 Our Mission

 The Austin Civic Orchestra (ACO) is a non-profit civic organization that has been around since 1977.
 The ACO is devoted to bringing high quality music to the community and providing a musical outlet for professional and non-professional musicians alike.
 The ACO performs six to eight concerts each season, all of which offer programming to suit a wide variety of musical tastes, from traditional classics to pops and most everything in between.
 Presented at assorted convenient locations in the Austin area, the relaxed atmosphere and affordable cost have proven appealing to this community.
+Our educational programs for youth and adults foster the appreciation of classical music.

 Interested in the ACO?
 There are many different opportunities to get involved and support our mission.
 Find out more today!

-W.P.
+Dr. W.P.
 Sterneman III

 In addition to his work with the ACO, Gus serves as the Director of Worship and Arts at Abiding Love Lutheran Church.
 Gus is also the Music Director for the Heart of Texas Chorus, an acappella barbershop chorus in San Marcos, and is an active clinician with the Barbershop Harmony Society.
 His passion for stagecraft can be seen on display with Austin’s One Ounce Opera as their Technical Director.